 The bride’s parents and family, including uncles and aunts, will perform the Milni, welcoming the groom and his family and offering gifts.
 Then they will escort the groom and his family to their place of honor at the altar.
 This is called Var Puja.

 Before the ceremony, both sets of parents and all siblings are seated beneath the Mandap with the groom.
 They take part in various blessing ceremonies prior to the arrival of the bride.

-“Both sets of parents and any siblings stand up at the Mandap during the ceremony,” says Candice.
+“Both sets of parents and any siblings stand up at the Mandap during the ceremony,” we are told.
 “Since the father is already at the altar, often it’s the bride’s maternal uncle who escorts her down the aisle.”

 The bride’s brother also plays a role in the ceremony, placing rice in the hands of the bride and groom, and they in turn throw it into the ceremonial fire pit.

 Many elements of the traditional Western wedding have been added to Indian ceremonies, including the bridal party, with the bridesmaids typically wearing Indian saris of the same color or pattern.